-- · Before deployment of the agent - · After deployment of the agent
+- · Before deployment of the agent - After deployment of the agent

-The general steps for replacing default certificates are:
+These are the general steps for replacing default certificates:

 - 1. Generate the custom certificates. - 2.
 Stop the Data server (and the Storage Resource agent, if the agent is already deployed). - 3.
-Replace the custom certificates on the Data server and Storage Resource agent or on the disk 1 or Storage Resource Agent installation image. - 4.
+Replace the custom certificates on the Data server and Storage Resource agent or on the product electronic installation image or the Storage Resource Agent installation image. - 4.
 Start the Data server (and the Storage Resource agent, if the agent is already deployed).